 Simplifying complex data is essential for clarity.
 Use minimal elements to highlight the main insights.
 For example:

-A minimalist design reduces cognitive overload, making it easier for users to focus on key information.
+A minimalist design reduces cognitive overload, making it easier for users in Malaysia to focus on key information.
 Positioning important metrics prominently and using size or color contrast can further enhance visibility.

 Tip: Avoid clutter by limiting the number of visual elements on a single page.
-A clean layout improves usability and ensures users can find what they need quickly.
+A clean layout improves usability and ensures users in Malaysia can find what they need quickly.

 A well-designed visual hierarchy guides users' attention to the most critical information.
 Highlight essential metrics using bold colors or larger fonts.
 Arrange data in a logical flow, starting with high-level insights and drilling down into details.